Emeraldugbeyide93/SQL-Data-exploration-project--Covid19-Data/README.md

-This is a beginner-intermediate friendly level data exploration project using the Covid 19 dataset.
+This is a beginner-intermediate friendly data exploration project using the Covid 19 dataset.

 This project was done using SQL and is part of a portfolio project series.